 Eighty percent of new mothers experience 'baby blues' which tends to resolve on its own 7-10 days after delivery; however, 15-20% of women may experience postpartum depression, and /or anxiety, while 1% may experience postpartum psychosis.
 Often a women's needs are not identified by their care providers and suffer unnecessarily.
 If not treated, the potential for depression and anxiety may become apparent for their infant, and long term consequences can be devastating.

-Counseling can help moms adjust to the life style, relational and psychological changes that are inevitable during this phase of their familys development and helping them cope.
-Common changes women are faced with include: Financial strain, job loss for the mother, identity loss for the mother, no time for self care, strain in the parent relationship, interrupted sleep, change in family dynamics and unrealistic expectations.
-Counseling discussions consist of the following:
+Counseling can help new mothers adjust to cope with life style, relational, and psychological changes that occur during this phase of their family's development.
+Common changes new mothers face include: financial strain, job loss, identity loss, no time for self care, parent relationship strains, interrupted sleep, change in family dynamics, and unrealistic expectations.

 Mothers may bring infants.

 To view our rates please click here.